-User IDs are assigned to Fiscal Service employees consistent with their network logon ID.
-User IDs for Customer Agency staff who utilize PRISM are assigned by an ARC system administrator.
+User IDs for both internal and external users are assigned by an ARC system administrator.
 A temporary password is assigned to all users by calling the PRISM Support Team.
 PRISM Support Team personnel are responsible for verifying the caller's identity prior to establishing the user's password.
 Once the user logs onto the system, they must establish their own unique password.
 A user's password must meet unique password configuration, password complexity and password expiration criteria to ensure strong password security.

 PRISM access attempt logs are reviewed daily by the Service Desk Branch to identify if users attempted to unsuccessfully access the system five or more times in the day.
-When five or more unsuccessful access attempts were made, an e-mail is sent to the user indicating that the access attempts were noted and requesting that the user notify ARC if the attempts were not made by the user.
+When five or more unsuccessful access attempts are made, an e-mail is sent to the user indicating that the access attempts were noted and requesting that the user notify ARC if the attempts were not made by the user.